NetApp/FSx-ONTAP-samples-scripts/Ansible/README.md

 Ansible is a general purpose automation engine.
 It can be used to automate most repetitive IT tasks.
 The typical input you provide Ansible is a "Playbook."
 This folder holds various playbooks that can be used to help automate tasks around the management of a FSx for ONTAP file system.
-Click here for more information an [Ansible](https://www.ansible.com/).
+Click here for more information on [Ansible](https://www.ansible.com/).

 | Tool | Description |
 | --- | --- |